mangpo/greenthumb/documentations/add-more-instructions.md

 ##### Testing the Superoptimizer

 Test if the symbolic, stochastic, and enumerative superoptimizers can synthesize the new instruction by using `test-search.rkt`.
 Set `code` definition to a program with only the new instruction and another dummy instruction (such as add 0) to create an obviously inefficient program.
-Add or remove `?` in `sketch` definition to define how many instructions an output program may contain; one `?` represents one instructions.
+Add or remove `?` in `sketch` definition to define how many instructions an output program may contain; one `?` represents one instruction.

 Run each of the symbolic, stochastic, and enumerative search at a time.
 - For the stochastic search, make sure to provide the correct live-in information when testing.